 6 healthcare design trends to look out for in the coming 5 years

-How did the pandemic affect healthcare design trends?
+How did the pandemic affect current trends in healthcare industry?

 Globally, the Covid-19 pandemic has tested the resilience of our healthcare systems and exposed the gaps in the overall healthcare design, in both developed and emerging countries.